ozhegov-d/StrokesPlus.net_archive/Scripts/window resize+move+opacity+window manager/readme.md

 > Keep in mind that if the window you're clicking on is running as administrator, an error will occur if StrokesPlus is not run as administrator.

+v2
+If part of the window extends beyond the screen, the 'center' area shifts to the visible part of the window.

 ---------------------------------------------------------------------------------------------------------
 ### QuickSwapWindows
 Swap the current window with the previously active window, preserving their positions and sizes.